About the National Shipbuilding Strategy

 - Vessel repair, refit and maintenance projects

-Under the strategy, all Canadian shipyards may compete for the repair, refit and maintenance of vessels.
+Under the third pillar of the strategy, all Canadian shipyards may compete for the repair, refit and maintenance of vessels.
 Extending a vessel’s life typically involves repairs and upgrades to improve its reliability and safety.
 Mid-life modernizations keep a vessel in service for its full operational life and maintain its reliability and efficiency.

 The National Shipbuilding Strategy is comprised of federal and non-federal partners working together on the shipbuilding projects.